THE RED BOOK CLUB

 The Red Book Club is a free online bookclub in which members read and discuss books with a focus on the unconscious.
 Books include those on Jungian depth psychology, mythology, alchemy, art and the imagination.
 These might be fiction or non fiction and range from academic texts to fairytales, poetry, and artists with a particular focus on the unconscious.

 The usual format is a monthly member vote (via instagram) on a book to read from a choice of three.
 We then meet for an online zoom discussion about the book.
-There are also guest authors and academics from time to time invited to speak about a particular book or subject.
+As part of the program there are also sometimes guest authors, academics and artists that are invited to speak about a particular book or subject.

 If you would like to join - message to be added to the email info list